Jenkins MCP Server

 Related Articles

-Letta MCP servers enable AI models to interact with the Letta platform, providing capabilities for agent management, memory operations, and tool integration.
+Salesforce DX MCP servers enable AI models to interact with Salesforce instances, providing capabilities for managing orgs, metadata, data, and users.